 After the seedling has established itself and the first couple of true leaves have showed you need to let the surface of the soil dry up before the next watering.
 When you see that the surface of the soil (2 to 4 centimeters, 1 to 2 inches) deep is dry then you can water it again till a little runoff water starts showing at the bottom of the pot.
 You can also use soil humidity meters for a more accurate reading but it is not necessary for beginner growers.

 Over-watering is almost impossible to do in just one watering, it occurs when you water your plant too often and don’t let the plant use all the water before watering again.
 It is better to let the plant experience a little dry period than over watering it.
 If you over-water your autoflower plant the roots will not be able to get any oxygen so the plant will suffer and will start turning yellow.
 Over watering the plant also introduces the risk of fungus and root rot and those are some serious issues better avoided by just not watering your plants that often.

 Over watering can be fixed by just letting the plant soak up all the water for a couple of days and dont give it additional water till the growing medium is completely dry again.

 Under-watering isn’t as big of an issue because the plant can survive long periods of drought and the soil is kept well irrigated and full with nutrients when you underwater rather than over-water.

 When your plant doesn’t receive enough water it will start to wilt, because the plant cells that kept stems and leaves rigid by the water pressure in the cells won’t be able to get enough water and start shrinking and your autoflower plant will start to wilt.

-This process can be reversed simply getting water to your plant as soon as possible and in a couple of hours the leafs will be up and they will loos as new.
+This process can be reversed simply getting water to your plant as soon as possible and in a couple of hours those leafs will be up and they will look as new.